Charles Loyd: Military career

-Born on 12 February 1891 in Belgravia, Westminster, London, the son of Edward Henry Loyd, Charles Loyd was educated at Eton and the Royal Military College, Sandhurst.
+Born on 12 February 1891 in Hertfordshire, the son of Edward Henry Loyd, Charles Loyd was educated at Eton and the Royal Military College, Sandhurst.
 He was commissioned as a second lieutenant into the Coldstream Guards on 3 September 1910.
 Another future general, Arthur Smith, was among his fellow graduates.
+He was nicknamed "Budget" because he joined the Coldstreamers in the year of David Lloyd George's People's Budget.
 He was promoted to lieutenant in April 1912.

 Loyd served on the Western Front during the First World War with the 2nd Battalion, Coldstream Guards, then part of the 4th (Guards) Brigade of the 2nd Division.
-Promoted to captain in July 1915, he was wounded in action four times, thrice mentioned in despatches, including on 1 January 1918, awarded the Distinguished Service Order, the Military Cross in 1915, and the French Croix de guerre.
+Promoted to captain in July 1915, he was wounded in action four times, thrice mentioned in despatches, including on 1 January 1918, appointed a Companion of the Distinguished Service Order, and awarded the Military Cross in 1915 and the French Croix de guerre.
 He was also, by war's end, a brevet lieutenant colonel and, as commanding officer of the 2nd Battalion, Coldstream Guards, one of the youngest battalion commanders in the British Army.
 The citation for his MC reads:

 For conspicuous gallantry and ability on 8th October, 1915, near Loos.
 When his sap-heads and a large section of his front trench had been nearly levelled to the ground after a four hours' bombardment, his company repelled two determined bomb attacks, in both of which the Germans nearly gained a footing in our trenches.
 The great, personal bravery of Captain Loyd, his skilful organisation, and inspiriting example to those around him were largely instrumental in bringing about the success of his company.

 After the war Loyd was selected for the first postwar course at the Staff College, Camberley, from 1919 to 1920.
 In 1922 he married Lady Moya Brodrick, the youngest daughter of the St John Brodrick, 1st Earl of Midleton; they had two children, a daughter, Lavinia Gertrude Georgiana, born on 21 December 1923, and a son, Julian St. John, born on 25 May 1926.
 In 1925 he returned to the Staff College, this time as an instructor, until 1926 when he was appointed commanding officer of the 3rd Battalion, Coldstream Guards.
+He was promoted on 1 January 1929 to brevet lieutenant colonel.